mckaymadsen/cs201_project/README.md

  **Data Structure**

- The main data structure used was a hash table with linear probing and the DJB2 hashig function.
+ The main data structure used was a hash table with quadratic probing and the DJB2 hashing function.
 This was done to provide a ~O(1) search time when the search term is the Exact title.
 Quadratic probing was chosen due to the ease of use and to help avoid collisions as there are several movies with the same title (i.e there are over 5 movies called "Star").

  Each movie has its data stored in a struct.

- For the user catalog, a simple array of pointers was chosen due to the small size of the catalogs (<50), although this can be easily increased or decreased in the code.
+ For the user catalog, a simple array of movie struct pointers was chosen due to the small size of the catalogs (<50), although this can be easily increased or decreased in the code.

  **Searching**